Volshebn1ck/main-plugin/README.md

 Make sure to make a config.json file in ~/config directory

-# CANNOT BE USED FOR OTHER SERVERS UNLESS I ALLOW SO
+# CANNOT BE USED FOR OTHER PUBLIC SERVERS UNLESS I ALLOW SO